skip-mev/connect/providers/apis/dydx/README.md

 The dYdX Mexc API uses the [Spot V2 endpoint](https://mexcdevelop.github.io/apidocs/spot_v2_en/#ticker-information) which has a different representation of tickers relative to the [Spot V3 websocket API](https://mexcdevelop.github.io/apidocs/spot_v3_en/#miniticker).
 V2 includes underscores that we omit in the V3 API.

+#### Bitstamp Ticker Conversions

+The dYdX Bitstamp API uses the [Ticker endpoint](https://www.bitstamp.net/api/v2/ticker/) which has a different representation of tickers relative to the [Websocket API](https://www.bitstamp.net/websocket/v2/).
+The ticker endpoint uses a `/` delimiter, while the websocket connection does not have a delimeter and lowercases the ticker.